newjersey/navigator.business.nj.gov/content/src/display-content/roadmap-sidebar-cards/welcome.md

 color: accent-cooler
 headerBackgroundColor: accent-cooler-lightest
 borderColor: accent-cooler-light
-section: "below-opportunities"
+section: below-opportunities
 ---

-Welcome to the Navigator, your personalized guide to launch, operate, and grow your ${oos} business in New Jersey.
+Welcome to the Navigator, your personalized business guide to launch, operate, and grow your ${oos} business in New Jersey.

-Once you complete **all required tasks**, you can apply for State certifications, get funding, and more.
+Once you complete **all required tasks**, you can find funding opportunities, discover your tax obligations, and more.